 Ralph Heiden - Who built the house at 8861 Dixon Road which became the family homestead?

-Helma (Heiden) Nickel - Grandpa Heiden (August) was a mason and he built on the dining room and kitchen after Pa bought it.
+Helma (Heiden) Nickel - Grandpa Heiden (August) (left) was a mason and he built on the dining room and kitchen after Pa bought it.
 Before moving there, they lived down on South Custer Road at the Abby Place and the Albright place.

 Mildred (Roggerman) Heiden - Abby’s was right on the corner where Dixon Road and South Custer come together.

 Helma (Heiden) Nickel - Edna and Carl and Leo went to school down there at the King School.
 They rented those houses before moving to Dixon Road.
+(See below)

 Ralph Heiden - Did Lee and Lu live where Jesse Barnes lived?